simonwahll/wahllcontent/python/tutorial/chapter_3.md

 toc: true
 ---

 Sometimes when writing a program it can be quite hard to understand what something does or even why something is done.
 This can be solved by commenting our code.
-It basically means we insert any text that Python will know to ignore.
+It means we insert any text that Python will know to ignore.

 We can add a comment to the program we created in the previous tutorial like this:
 ```py